sinankalkan/CENG501-Spring2021/project_AtaUzel/README.md

 ### 3.1.2.
 Experiment 2

 In this experiment, the reinforcement learning algorithm was run for 50k timesteps which is higher compared to the first experiment.
 Similar to the first experiment, an evaluation was made every 50 timesteps.
 Since the algorithm was run for longer, the average rewards significantly increased during the learning unlike the other experiment.
-However due to limitations in time and resources, this experiment was applied on 3 seeds which is lower than the first experiment.
+However due to limitations in time and resources, this experiment was applied on a single seed which is lower than the first experiment.

 ## 3.2.
 Running the code